min2ha/ukwa-site/content/target/69392/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Robbins bit his lip and flashed a pair of dimples: QUENTIN LETTS watches on as May's increasingly powerful fixer gives evidence alongside Dominic Raab - as he is interrupted by news of his own demotion

 Parliamentary sketch writer Quentin Letts describes Olly Robbins' and Dominic Raab's appearance before the Brexit Committee on June 14th 2018